Benefits & Leave 8 min

 to clipboard

-Unlimited paid time off (PTO) sounds like a great benefit.
-Combined with flexible hours and freedom of location for remote teams, unlimited PTO should theoretically allow workers to live their lives on their own terms.
+Unlimited paid time off policies sound good.
+Combined with the flexible hours and freedom of location for remote teams, they should, theoretically, allow workers to live their lives on their own terms.

 Theoretically.